Distributionally Robust Reinforcement Learning with Human Feedback: Introduction

 \subsection{Our Contributions}

 We develop distributionally robust algorithms for RLHF by robustifying both the \emph{reward estimation} and the \emph{policy optimization} phase.
-Our algorithms are based on minibatch gradient descent, easy to implement, and when implemented on a base model with 2B parameters and 400K preference datapoints, shows OOD robustness on various unseen datasets.
-Our specific contributions are the following. \begin{itemize} \item We first propose a distributionally robust version of RLHF based on minibatch gradient descent~\cite{LCDS20}, and prove a bound on its sample and iteration complexity.
-In paricular, we show that, under the \emph{linear reward } model, the robust reward estimation phase requires $T = O(1/\varepsilon^2)$ iterations and $n = \Tilde{O}(1/\varepsilon^2)$ samples per iteration. \item For the robust policy optimization, we propose a new algorithm based on a re-weighted version of natural policy gradient (NPG) method.
-Under the assumpton of \emph{log-linear policy} class, and additional assumptions, we show that the proposed method has linear convergence rate (i.e. $T = \log \log (1/\varepsilon)$), but requires $n = \Tilde{O}(1/\varepsilon^4)$ samples per iteration.
-We also propose robust version of \emph{direct preference optimization} (DPO)~\cite{RSMM+24} and analyze its iteration and sample complexity. \item We evaluate our robust methods by training a base model on the Unified-Feedback dataset, and evaluating its performance on out-of-distribution (OOD) datasets.
+Our algorithms are based on minibatch gradient descent, easy to implement, and when implemented on base models with 2B parameters (\texttt{Gemma-2B-it}) and 7B parameters (\texttt{Mistral-7B-Instruct}), shows OOD robustness on various unseen datasets.
+Our specific contributions are the following. \begin{itemize} \item \textbf{Distributionally Robust RLHF}: We first propose a distributionally robust version of RLHF based on minibatch gradient descent~\cite{LCDS20}, and prove a bound on its sample and iteration complexity.
+In paricular, we show that, under the \emph{linear reward } model, the robust reward estimation phase requires $T = O(1/\varepsilon^2)$ iterations and $n = \Tilde{O}(1/\varepsilon^2)$ samples per iteration. \item \textbf{Robust Natural Policy Gradient}: For the robust policy optimization, we propose a new algorithm based on a re-weighted version of natural policy gradient (NPG) method.
+Under the assumpton of \emph{log-linear policy} class, and additional assumptions, we show that the proposed method has linear convergence rate (i.e. $T = \log (1/\varepsilon)$), but requires $n = \Tilde{O}(1/\varepsilon^4)$ samples per iteration. \item \textbf{Robust Direct Preference Optimization}: We also propose robust version of \emph{direct preference optimization} (DPO)~\cite{RSMM+24} and analyze its iteration and sample complexity.
+We show that its iteration ($T = O(1/\varepsilon^2)$) and sample complexity ($n = \Tilde{O}(1/\varepsilon^2)$) are similar to the robust reward estimation step of RLHF. \item \textbf{Evaluation of OOD Performance}: We evaluate our robust methods by training base models with 2B and 7B parameters on the Unified-Feedback dataset, and evaluating its performance on out-of-distribution (OOD) datasets e.g. HHH-Alignment, and MT Bench.
 Across all three methods, we observe that the distributionally robust training provides improved performance on OOD tasks.
-Furthermore, we observe marked improvement on the reasoning task, and provide fine-grained evaluation on subsets belonging to this task. \end{itemize}
+Furthermore, we observe marked improvement on the reasoning task, and provide fine-grained evaluation on such subsets. \end{itemize}